bikramgiri/Learning_Management_System/README.md

 ## Learning_Management_System

-E-learning Platform where student able to learn differents categories courses like in Coursera and Udemy.
+A E-learning Platform where students able to learn differents categories courses like in Coursera and Udemy.